KTH-RPL/Pluto-ATRV/README.md

 - CAMERA_filter_holder: Used to attach the ND filter to the realsense cameras.
 One for each camera is needed.
 - GPS_holder_flat: Used to attach the GNSS antenna in a raised fashion.
 Also doubles as space to put the receiver for the handheld controller.
 - NUC_roof: Used to reduce how exposed the internal components of the electrics and the NUC are.
 Also reduces the number of exposed cables.
 - BATTERY_separator: Placed in the battery hold.
-If batteries are smaller than the hold size, keeps batteries from moving around.
-Made to be printable in a flashforge creator pro 3, and to allow for placing 2 extra victron batteries in the middle.
+With batteries being smaller than the hold size of the third level, keeps batteries from moving around.
+Made to be printable in a flashforge creator 3 (300x250x200mm), and to allow for placing 2 extra victron batteries in the middle if needed.

 # Software
 In general, software for sensors and actuation runs with Ubuntu 20.4, and ROS Noetic.